Biosecurity

 Protecting Australia’s citrus industry

-University of Melbourne researchers have identified an Australian strain of fungus that causes citrus rot, calling for controls to protect the citrus industry
+Researchers have identified an Australian strain of fungus that causes citrus rot, calling for effective controls to protect the citrus industry

 An ounce of biosecurity prevention is worth two pounds of cure

-Australia will avoid $A314 billion in damages through the continued operation of its biosecurity systems, new research led by University of Melbourne shows
+Australia will avoid $A314 billion in damages, at an average return on investment of 30:1 through the continued operation of its biosecurity systems, new research shows

 Tracking the movement of mosquito stowaways